gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

         - The Jobs page is where jobs are scheduled for the execution of automation Tasks and Workflows against Instances or servers.
         - This permission is recommended for those responsible to schedule the exectution of Tasks or Workflows.
         -
-      * - Provisioning: Service Mesh
-        - None, Read, User, Full
-        - Determines access to the Provisioning > Service Mesh page, including the Services and DNS tabs.
-The "User" permission will allow access only to objects the user owns.
-        - The Service Mesh page displays container services and DNS information.
-A service mesh ensures fast and reliable communication between containerized application services.
-        - This permission is recommended for those responsible for container management.
-        -
       * - Provisioning: Remote Console
         - None, Provisioned, Full
         - Determines access to the console on a Host detail page (Infrastructure > Hosts > selected Host, VM, or Bare Metal resource > Console tab).
 The "Provisioned" permission gives access to the console only for resources the logged in user has provisioned.